 Maserati Levante review - MPG, CO2 and running costs

-The diesel is no longer available, but is certainly the most affordable of the three engines to run.
-Not only is it the cheapest to buy, owners shouldn’t suffer too badly at the pumps, with official combined fuel economy of 31.0mpg.
+The diesel is no longer available, but is certainly the most affordable to run and could prove to be a sound used purchase, with official combined fuel economy of 31.0mpg.
 However, during an extensive week-long road test of the diesel model we achieved only 29.2mpg.

 The petrol-powered models aren’t especially cheap to run: the entry-level V6 returns up to 22.6mpg on average with 269g/km of CO2.
 The GTS and Trofeo models are the least efficient, returning just 17.9mpg and 17.8mpg, respectively.

 Maserati is predicting strong residual values for its first SUV.
 Official data suggests it’ll hold on to more than 50% of its value after three years and 36,000 miles.
 That’s around the same as an entry-level Porsche Cayenne, though higher-spec (and more expensive) models, will lose more value over the same period of time.

 In this review